-The vehicle utilises 4 x 33 kW motors to drive each wheel separately with active slip control on each.
-This combined with 4 wheel steering means that the unit combines great manoeuvrability with controlled torque to reduce soil and crop disruption.
+The vehicle utilizes 4 x 33 kW motors to drive each wheel separately with active slip control on each.
+This combined with 4 wheel steering means that the unit combines great maneuverability with controlled torque to reduce soil and crop disruption.

 In addition to the usual functions associated with agricultural vehicles, the unit is able to supply connected equipment with a variety of AC or DC voltages up to a maximum power of 80 kW, to allow remote working in all but the most challenging weather conditions.